equinor/ccs-scripts/docs/azure/get-started.md

 In order to run your simulations on Azure, you will need to have access to an Azure subscription and create a dedicated project space on the subscription.
 A step-by-step guide is available below.

+For more information, please refer to the [presentation](https://statoilsrm.sharepoint.com/:p:/r/sites/SubOps/_layouts/15/Doc.aspx?sourcedoc=%7B122A0344-9D32-4B3C-BA6B-175B86B4F620%7D&file=Azure-S268-FirstUse.pptx&action=edit&mobileredirect=true) from Mark Reed and Hans Rune Bue.
+It dives into the configuration specifics of the Azure Europe West cluster.

 ## 📝 Set-by-step